Swimming: Swimsuits

 Standard everyday clothing is usually impractical for swimming and is unsafe under some circumstances.
 Most cultures today expect swimmers to wear proper swimsuits in public swimming pools and swimming events.

 Male swimsuits (also known as swim trunks) commonly resemble shorts or briefs.
 Casual swimsuits (for example, boardshorts) are not always skintight, unlike competitive swimwear like jammers or diveskins.
-In most cases, boys and men swim with their upper body exposed, except for practical reasons such as sun protection.
-Briefs may be discouraged or restricted for male students and instrctors in certain educational swimming contexts due to the potential for distraction or inadequacy.
+In most cases, boys and men swim with their upper bodies uncovered, except for practical reasons such as sun protection.
+Briefs may be discouraged or restricted for male students and instructors in certain educational swimming contexts due to the potential for distraction or inadequacy.

 Female swimsuits are generally skintight, covering the crotch and the midriff area.
 Female swimwear may also only cover the breasts and nipples, although this can be discouraged or restricted in contexts where swimming is the primary focus.
 One-piece swimsuits are generally preferred and often required for girls and women in competitive swimming or educational swimming contexts for reasons of comfort, modesty, and swimming functionality.

 Different cultures have different standards for swimsuits.
-In Muslim communities, women may choose to wear Hijab modified swimsuits, sometimes called burkini.
+In Muslim communities, women may choose to wear burkinis, which offer full coverage in compliance with hijab.

 Competitive swimwear is built so that the wearer can swim faster and more efficiently.
 Modern competitive swimwear is skintight and lightweight.
 There are many kinds of competitive swimwear for each gender.
 It is used in aquatic competitions, such as water polo, swim racing, diving, and rowing.

 Wetsuits provide both thermal insulation and flotation.
 Many swimmers lack buoyancy in the legs.
 The wetsuit provides additional volume at a lower density and therefore improves buoyancy and trim while swimming.
 It provides insulation between the skin and water which reduces heat loss.
 The wetsuit is the usual choice for those who swim in cold water for long periods of time, as it reduces susceptibility to hypothermia.

 Some people also choose to wear no clothing while swimming.
 In some European countries public pools allow clothes-free swimming and many countries have beaches where one can swim naked.
 It is legal to swim naked in the sea at all UK beaches.
 It was common for males to swim naked in a public setting up to the early 20th century.
 Today, swimming naked can be a rebellious activity or merely a casual one.